 I thought Swanscombe was a sustainable development that will improve it for wildlife?
 No! the London Resort is claiming that their proposals will “create one of the most sustainable theme park destinations in the world”.
 The entire Swanscombe Peninsula is a SSSI as it supports nationally important and irreplaceable habitats, and species of invertebrates, breeding birds and flowering plants.
 We are in the midst of a biodiversity crisis, and the suggestion of building on a nationally important wildlife site is quite simply, abhorrent to many people.
 The development would be a disaster for a host of rare species and lead to significant biodiversity losses.
 The loss of 100 hectares of a SSSI (the equivalent of nearly 140 football pitches!) makes a mockery of any claims of sustainability.

 Is Swanscombe already a protected site (SSSI)?
 Yes it is!
-Natural England designated the site in March 2021, affording the site immediate, full legal protection as a SSSI.
-There is a consultation as a result of which the notification will be confirmed or withdrawn, but as Natural England has confirmed, the site was notified under Section 28C of the Wildlife and Countryside Act (1981).
+Natural England designated the site in March 2021, affording the site immediate, full legal protection as a SSSI under Section 28C of the Wildlife and Countryside Act (1981).
 The designation was then ratified at a Natural England Board meeting in November 2021, “in recognition of its national importance for plants, geology, birds and invertebrates – including one of the rarest spiders in the country”

 But isn’t Swanscombe just a contaminated wasteland?
 Swanscombe is far from being a wasteland.
 The site has a long history of industry, but over time the site has been reclaimed by nature, and it has become a site of national importance for the rare species which it supports.
 The past use of the site has created a unique set of conditions – a complex mosaic of semi-natural habitats such as wildflower-rich grasslands, scrub, saltmarsh and wetlands.
 Some of the areas of the site will inevitably have elevated levels of metals and materials as a result of this diverse history of industry, but far from being detrimental to the wildlife there, this has helped to retain the habitats in peak condition!
 Many brownfields are wildlife havens as a result of their history of heavy industry and not in spite of it, including some of the UK’s most important sites for insects and other invertebrates.
 These contaminants help to support thousands of invertebrates by slowing down the evolution of habitats, keeping them open and flower-rich, while the nationally important populations of breeding birds clearly show that this is not a site that needs to be “cleaned up” to allow wildlife to thrive.